dasha2020/social_media_platform/README.md

 # MySocial – Social Media Platform

-**MySocial** is a feature-rich, Instagram-like social media platform built with Django.
+**MySocial** is an Instagram-like social media platform with a lot of features built with Django.
 Users can share photos, like and comment on posts, join group chats, search for friends, and communicate in real time.

 ---